szepeviktor/debian-server-tools/Resize-live-filesystem.md

     Replace `3` with your preferred runlevel. _You may also want to start SELinux up again with `setenforce`._

 The above has only been tested on RHEL AS 4, but something like it should work on most Linux variants that have `pivot_root`, `tmpfs`, and `umount -l`, so long as you can replace the `chkconfig` and `service` parts with whatever is appropriate for your distribution.

-**Update:** [Lucas Chan](http://lucaschan.com/) says, for CentOS 4.4, "I was not able to login after restarting `sshd` in step 5 until I did this: `mount none /dev/pts -t devpts`".
+**Update:** [Lucas Chan](http://lucaschan.com/) says, for CentOS 4.4, "I was not able to login after restarting `sshd` in step 5 until I did this: `mount none /dev/pts -t devpts`"

 **Update:** [Simetrical](http://www.blogger.com/profile/09132743148689521886) suggests
 that 64-bit systems also need to copy `/lib64` and `/usr/lib64`, and that after `pivot_root` 2.6 kernels will also need `mount none /sys -t sysfs` and `mount none /dev/pts -t devpts`.
-(The above steps have been modified accordingly).
+The above steps have been modified accordingly.

 **Update:** nemo writes: "In my case, I had some trouble because `/run` wasn't copied.
-This was a Debian squeeze, and `/var/run` only seems to be a symlink to `/run`."
+This was a Debian squeeze, and `/var/run` only seems to be a symlink to `/run`"